cb-dragan/traditional-ha/README.md

 - If a request comes with $CLIENTS_URL host header, it is load balanced between all client controllers
 - The load balancing for client controllers has sticky sessions enabled

+## Prerequisites

+- Docker engine
+- Enough disk space on Docker host to keep $JENKINS_HOME folders of the operations center and controllers (typically 2-3GB for demo purposees)
+- Enough RAM to run the OC and both client controllers (1-2GB each for demo purposes)
+- If you want to access the OC and controllers from outside, ex. your laptop's browser, you need to have port 80 free on your Docker host so that HAProxy can be exposed on it.
+If you don't want it exposed, comment the line in docker-compose.yaml.template
+-

+## Files

 ### env.sh
+Used to define some environment variables used in docker-compose.yaml.template

 - `OC_URL` is the URL you want the operations center to respond on.
 - `CLIENTS_URL` is for the controllers.
 There is only one URL for both controllers.
 - `DOCKER_IMAGE_OC` and `DOCKER_IMAGE_CLIENT` are the CB CI versions on operations center and controllers